 Please reference guidelines for further steps.

-Therefore using the sentencing guidelines a £60 million turnover company with medium culpability where an accident which was highly likely occurred causing fatality.
-A range of fine could potentially be between £800,000 – £3,250,000.
+Thus, using the sentencing guidelines, a company with £60 million turnover with medium culpability where an accident which was highly likely occurred causing fatality, could potentially be fined between a range of £800,000 – £3,250,000.

 This could vary dependant on factors i) and ii) as detailed above.